wojciechmarek/remote-tetris/README.md

-# Web RTC Tetris
+# Web RTC Games

-A simple Tetris game with remote (and wireless 😛) gamepad support.
+The games with remote (and wireless 😛) gamepad support.

 ## Description